chcifung/chcifung.github.com/README.md

 # master
-This is my first personal Bology
+This is my first personal Blog.